GTN Xpress is a fossil fuel industry scheme to pump more fracked gas into an existing pipeline that cuts across the Northwest.

 About the pipeline

 The GTN pipeline is owned by TC Energy, the oil and gas company behind the failed Keystone XL oil pipeline.
-TC Energy’s GTN pipeline transports fracked gas to gas utilities for markets in the Northwest.
+TC Energy’s GTN pipeline transports fracked gas for markets in the Northwest.
 It runs from Kingsgate, British Columbia, through Idaho, Washington, and Oregon, terminating near Malin, Oregon.
-TC Energy has proposed a “compression-only” expansion of its system—called GTN XPress—which would increase the volume of gas moving through the pipeline.
-The project consists of software upgrades and construction of gas-fired compressor station infrastructure to move a larger volume of gas at higher pressure.
+In 2019, TC Energy proposed a “compression-only” expansion of its system—called GTN Xpress—which would increase the volume of gas moving through the pipeline.
+The project consists of software upgrades and construction of gas-fired compressor station infrastructure to move more gas at higher pressure.
 Cascade Natural Gas, Intermountain Natural Gas Company, and Tourmaline Oil are the three entities contracted to buy the new gas from GTN Xpress.

 Opposition to expansion

-Since TC Energy applied for permission to construct GTN Xpress in 2021, opposition to the project has grown tremendously, including:
+Since TC Energy applied for permission to construct GTN Xpress in 2021, opposition to the project grew tremendously, including:

 - 3 State Attorneys General: Ferguson (WA), Rosenblum (OR), Bonta (CA);